open-component-model/ocm/examples/lib/config.md

 	fmt.Printf("found: %s\n", got)
 ```

+The first call provides a potentially dynamic credential source for the requested consumer.
+This object can then be used to dtermine actual credentials valid for an actual resource access.
+This indirection is introduced to support dynamic just-in-time credential generation processes.

+The function `credentials.CredentialsForConsumer` can be used, instead, to directly get access to the credential properties with a single function call.

 ## Configurations in Configuration Files

 The previous example just demonstrates the basic flow, it might not be